techno-verse/profile-matcher/README.md

 We are using `Docker` and `docker-compose` to ease the packaging and deploying the application.

 ### Testing
-We are levering `Mocha` and `Chai` for performing unit testing and assertion.
+We are using `Mocha` and `Chai` for performing unit testing and assertion.
 To measure and generate the coverage report, we are using `Istanbul`.

 ## Implementation Details